Therapeutic Counselling for Men

 Many people I work with feel stuck in patterns they don’t fully understand.
 Sometimes this is about a lack of connection or social pressures meaning they don't have others to share what life is truly like for them.

-That might show up as anger, anxiety, low mood, feeling disconnected in a relationship, or behaviours around alcohol, sex, or gambling that don’t feel in control anymore.
+That might show up as anger, anxiety, low mood, feeling disconnected in a relationship, your behaviours around alcohol, sex, or gambling that don’t feel in control anymore.
+Sometimes, young people in our life cause us to worry about drug use, and counselling can help with those areas of concern too.

 Sometimes it’s less clear than that.
 Just a sense that something isn’t right.